Vinicius-PR/Challenge-05-Ignite-2022-Design-System/README.md

 # Design System - Ignite 2022 - React JS

 This is the last challenge of the bootcamp Ignite 2022.
-I had to two components:
+I had to do two components:
 * Toast component
 * Tooltip component